 Ask yourself these questions:

-Do staff have social opportunities to look forward to?
+Do staff have regular social opportunities to look forward to?

-Do they contribute to the operation beyond daily role-duties?
+Do they contribute to the operation beyond the job description?

-Do they commit to the company mission, in their mindset and the things they do?
+Do they commit to the company mission, in mindset and the things they do?

-Does respect for the environment feature in your C.I. policy documents?
+Does respect for the environment feature in daily practice?

 Are your customers viewing your company in the best possible light?

-Is the wider community aware of contributions you make to staff wellbeing and responsible activity?
+Is the wider community aware of your positive contributions?

-A working CSR policy ensures your staff are engaged and proactive in and beyond the workplace, engenders loyalty and commitment to the 'extra mile', incentivises a well-managed environmental status, optimises your customer's perspective, broadens awareness of your company's best-practice to the local community and peer groups, while bringing a golden opportunity to support charitable efforts and adding to the cohesion of your ongoing C.I. strategy.
+A working CSR policy ensures your staff are engaged and proactive, engenders loyalty and commitment to the 'extra mile', incentivises a well-managed environmental status, optimises your customer's perspective, broadens awareness of your company's best-practice to the local community and peer groups, while bringing a golden opportunity to visibly support charitable efforts and adding to the cohesion of your ongoing C.I. strategy.

-I can help you install a successful, well-positioned CSR policy - ....
+Want to install a successful, well-positioned CSR policy?